-Adapted from the Faculty of Medicine's Guidelines for learners in the Faculty of Medicine requiring academic accommodations or other guidance from the Office of Students with Disabilities (OSD)
+Adapted from the Faculty of Medicine's Guidelines for learners in the Faculty of Medicine requiring academic accommodations or other guidance from the Office of Student Accessibility and Achievement

-The Faculty of Education is committed to offer accessible learning environments and to work in collaboration with students and the Office for Students with Disabilities (OSD) to provide reasonable accommodations to students with documented disabilities in order to reduce barriers students may experience in their academic or student teaching placements.
+The Faculty of Education is committed to offer accessible learning environments and to work in collaboration with students and the Student Accessibility and Achievement Office (SAA) to provide reasonable accommodations to students with documented disabilities in order to reduce barriers students may experience in their academic or student teaching placements.
 All accommodations must respect the bona fide academic requirements of the corresponding academic program and are not intended to alter or compromise core skills or requirements of the academic program.
 Students are still expected to acquire and demonstrate mastery of essential skills, professional competencies, and other bona fide academic requirements of the program.